albumsfromkyle/albumsfromkyle.github.io/scripts/README.md

 # Common things to do
-## Adding new albums to a year CSV list
+## Updating the albums list
 1) Export the Google Sheets as a CSV
 2) Copy over that CSV into the scripts folder for ease of access
 3) Run `format_sheets_albums.py`.
 This will trim the excess data off the sheet and add in the hidden ranking values
     - After doing this, double check the diff to make sure no formatting or spelling mistakes were copied over
-4) If wanting to also update the order of hidden rankings, follow the directions for `set_new_rankings/py`.
+4) If wanting to also update the order of hidden rankings, follow the directions for `set_new_rankings.py`.
     - If updating a list for an older year (before 2022), it might just be faster to update it manually
-5) Afterwards, run
+5) If desired, follow the directions for `put_csv_in_hidden_order.py` to put the new CSV in order of the hidden rankings
+6) Afterwards, follow the directions for `run download_album_art.py`
+    - If the file is really long, you may want to manually edit it to only include the new albums you are wanting to add
+7) Finally, follow the directions for `create_organized_playlist.py` to create the Spotify playlist of the new albums list

+## Updating the songs list
+1) ...